archoncloud/archoncloud-go/README.md

 - `RSb`: Reed-Solomon browser optimized sharding.
 You specify the total number of shards and the required number.

 `RSa` contains more metadata for allowing reconstruction or partially damaged shards.
 Aimed for long term archiving.
-Sharded data will be uploaded so that different storage providers get each shard.
-This allows the original file to be reconstructed even if some storage providers that stored the shards are offline or have disappeared.
+Sharding allows the original file to be reconstructed even if some storage providers that stored the shards are offline or have disappeared.
+Sharded data will be uploaded to different storage providers.
+The aim is that no storage providers hold more than one shard of a file.
+If not enough storage providers are present, some may get more than one shard.
 Neo payments for upload are in *CGAS* not *GAS*.
 These are convertible one to one, but *CGAS* is the only payment form that works in Neo smart contracts.

+### Upload
+The first time you try the client it will ask for a user name and register this user name with the blockchain.
+Example upload:

+    $ ./archon upload -f=mycat.jpg -e=mxor -t=named

+After the upload completes, the client will print the Archon url for the stored file.
+In this case it will be `arc://upl3.eth.n2:6/mycat.jpg`.
+This was with the user name being "upl3".
+You need to store this string since this will be the only way to download the file.

+### Download
+Example download for the above Archon Url:

+    $ ./archon download -u="arc://upl3.eth.n2:6/mycat.jpg"